Synergy Between Nurses And Automation Could Be Key To Finding Sepsis Early

 His team and others are also working on more accurate computer algorithms, to reduce the number of false alarms that are a problem both in Seattle and in similar systems around the country.

 Doctors have struggled to find a good treatment for sepsis.
-For example, last year Dr. Paul Marik announced that a protocol involving intravenous vitamin C, niacin and steroids dramatically reduced the number of sepsis deaths in his hospital's intensive care unit in Norfolk, Va.
+For example, last year Dr. Paul Marik announced that a protocol involving intravenous vitamin C, thiamine and steroids dramatically reduced the number of sepsis deaths in his hospital's intensive care unit in Norfolk, Va.
 That unproven treatment has just begun to be studied in a series of careful clinical trials.

 Carlbom uses that experimental therapy sometimes, but says it would be much better to prevent the condition.